 Payment gateway providers facilitate payment authorisation.
 It is software application that connects your website to the bank so that the customers can pay you right there without any hassle.
 The service can be used by eCommerce websites, other service providers whose customers pay online, any organisation that collects money online or even physical store that accepts payment through alternative methods.
 The payment gateway acts as an electronic cash register.
 It is the final step of sales process on an eCommerce website, without which you will not be able to securely charge your products or services.

 The Function of Payment Gateway

 For customer payment gateways is a simple and straight forward process in online payment platforms, select and add the product or service to cart, enter the financial information, and checkout.
 However, it is a complex process behind the scenes.
 When a customer places an order on online payment platforms, and enter the payment information, an online transaction will be processed as ‘card-not-present’.
 Payment gateway will encrypt data between user’s browser and the server of the retailer.
-Authorization request occurs when the payment processor gets an approval from the financial institution to proceed with the transaction.
-As the payment gateway authorizes the transaction, it allows the website and interface to proceed with the next action.
-Encryption, authorization request and fulfillment are the security features.
+Authorisation request occurs when the payment processor gets an approval from the financial institution to proceed with the transaction.
+As the payment gateway authorises the transaction, it allows the website and interface to proceed with the next action.
+Encryption, authorisation request and fulfilment are the security features.